top of page

 • Sexual behavior seems compulsive or addictive, ongoing or habitual

-• Sibling with greater power (e.g., size, strength, ability, status in family, social or mental development) uses it to exploit, manipulate, bribe, coerce, or entice less powerful sibling
+• Sibling with greater power (e.g., age, size, strength, ability, status in family, social or mental development) uses it to exploit, manipulate, bribe, coerce, or entice less powerful sibling

 • Behavior seems premeditated or planned